iota789/Chess-Verse/README.md

 bun run dev
 ```

-## Production
+Open http://localhost:4040 in your browser.

-Build the application for production:
+3. Build for production

 ```bash
 # npm